mobilemind/pastelets/README.md

   1st field (or asks successively).
 NOTE: This file is `gzip` compressed.
 + `web/email` - iOS optimized to paste an email into the first Email/Login field on a page.
 NOTE: This file is `gzip` compressed.
++ `web/email.url` - standalone bookmarklet version.
+Entire email pastelet
+  generator HTML form as a base64 encoded bookmarklet for offline use.
 + `web/tel` - iOS optimized to paste a phone number into the first telephone field on a page NOTE: This file is `gzip` compressed.
++ `web/tel.url` - standalone bookmarklet version.
+Entire telephone pastelet
+  generator HTML form as a base64 encoded bookmarklet for offline use.

 ## Install